chaunceygardiner/weewx-nws/README.md

     event       : Tsunami Warning
-    headline    : TEST Tsunami Warning issued June 11 at 9:12AM PDT until June 11 at 10:12AM PDT by NWS National Tsunami Warning Center description : PZZ530...THIS_MESSAGE_IS_FOR_TEST_PURPOSES_ONLY...THIS IS A TEST TO DETERMINE TRANSMISSION TIMES INVOLVED IN THE... latitude    : 37.431495
+    headline    : TEST Tsunami Warning issued June 11 at 9:12AM PDT until June 11 at 10:12AM PDT by NWS National Tsunami Warning Center description : PZZ530...THIS_MESSAGE_IS_FOR_TEST_PURPOSES_ONLY...THIS IS A TEST TO DETERMINE TRANSMISSION TIMES INVOLVED IN THE...
+    instructions: Drink plenty of fluids, stay in an air-conditioned room, stay... latitude    : 37.431495
     longitude   : -122.110937
     sent        : 2020-06-11 09:12:00 PDT (1591891920)